-1. JMF personnel will operate the upper switchgate as necessary for sampling requirements.

-2. JMF personnel (PSMFC) will operate the lower switchgate as necessary depending on tailwater elevation.

-3. On seasonal ascending tailwater elevations, the transition from low to high outfall should be between tailwater elevations at the upper end of 17' to 13.5' range.

-4. On seasonal descending tailwater elevations, the transition from high to low outfall should be between tailwater elevations at the lower end of 17' to 13.5' range.

-5. Operate the outfall avian cannons from March 1 through August 31.
+- 1. JMF personnel will operate the upper switchgate as necessary for sampling requirements. - 2.
+The lower switchgate is run in automatic control.
+JMF personnel (PSMFC) will monitor and report to Project biologists any problems with the lower switchgate. - 3.
+On seasonal ascending tailwater elevations, the transition from low to high outfall should be between tailwater elevations at the upper end of 17' to 13.5' range. - 4.
+On seasonal descending tailwater elevations, the transition from high to low outfall should be between tailwater elevations at the lower end of 17' to 13.5' range. - 5.
+Operate the outfall avian cannons from March 1 through August 31.
 During August, avian cannons may be shut off if project observes no predatory birds at the outfall, and coordinates through FPOM.
 If birds reappear at the outfall, cannon operation will resume and FPOM will be informed.
 If only one outfall is used during the season, use either avian cannon, whichever is the most effective avian deterrent.
 The cannons will be operated from sunrise to sunset unless otherwise coordinated through FPOM.